 KCLS is an independent, not-for-profit community legal service.
 We provide free legal, financial counselling and tenancy services to financially disadvantaged people in the Kimberley.

 KCLS is the largest remotely located civil law service in Australia, and 84 per cent of our clients are Aboriginal.

-We operate across Western Australia's Kimberley region from our base in Kununurra and our branch office in Broome, servicing urban and remote towns and communities.
+We operate across Western Australia's Kimberley region from our offices in Kununurra and Broome, servicing urban and remote towns and communities.